D4M13N-D3V/meilisearch.NET/README.md

 - [ ] **Resource Monitoring**: Monitor the resources being used including storage by your MeiliSearch.
 - [ ] **Future Index Management**: Upcoming feature to automatically compress and decompress indexes for optimized local storage.

-Here’s a revised section for your README that includes details about installing your package from your GitHub Package repository:

 ## Installation

 To add the MeiliSearch .NET Integration package to your project, you can install it directly from the GitHub Package repository.
 Follow the steps below based on your preferred method: